developer-zebra/developer-zebra-site/src/ehs/2-6/guide/features/index.md

 ### Recent Apps List

-* Accessing an app from the Recent Apps list could represent a security risk; apps not cleared from the list can be activated with the Back button, potentially exposing a non-EHS home screen.
+* Accessing an app from the Recent Apps list could represent a security risk; apps not cleared from the list can be activated with the BACK button, potentially exposing a non-EHS home screen.
 * EHS does not add apps or activities to the Android Recent Apps list, but apps/activities launched from within EHS might.
 Such apps/activities could launch others that might appear on the Recent Apps list and pose a security risk.
 * The Recent Apps list can be cleared on pre-Android L devices by rebooting the device.
 * Android L devices retain the Recent Apps list after a reboot.
 Use [App Manager](/mx/appmgr) through EMDK, StageNow or a third-party MDM system to clear the list.